Preventing Medicare Fraud

 Beware of identity theft when looking at your Medicare coverage choices.

-Only give your information to doctors, other providers and plans contracted by Medicare, and to people in the community who work with Medicare, such as your State Health Insurance Program (SHIP) or Social Security.
+- Only give your information to doctors or other providers YOU KNOW, plans contracted by Medicare, and to people in the community who work with Medicare, such as your State Health Insurance Program (SHIP) or Social Security.

-If you think you've been a victim of identity theft or fraud, you can also call any of these numbers:
+If you think you've been a victim of identity theft or fraud and do not want to report it directly to UnitedHealthcare, you can also call any of these numbers/agencies below:

 For more information, request the guide titled "Protecting Medicare and You from Fraud" by calling toll-free 1-800-MEDICARE (1-800-633-4227).
 TTY/TDD users should call toll-free 1-877-486-2048.
 A customer service representative can answer your questions 24 hours a day, 7 days a week.